A common question I get about affiliate marketing is it a real business? Yes, it certainly is!

 I should know a lot about this website as it was my own.
 I started it in December 2009 and then sold in July 2018.
 I believe Investor Junkie was successful for a few reasons.

 - Detailed reviews and comparisons

-- Content was constantly updated
+- The content was constantly updated

 - Created more than just content to keep readers engaged

 To highlight the last item I believe content (copy) is a commodity, especially with SEO.
 Meaning it’s an arms race between competing websites for your niche.
-There’s only so many ways you can discuss how to open a Roth IRA account.
+There are only so many ways you can discuss how to open a Roth IRA account.
 Content is easily replicated by others.
 If you create functionality like a calculator, a widget, etc, this makes it much harder to replicate.
 This can give you a competitive advantage.

 Sold For: $30 million